jhallen/exorsim/doc/usage.md

 <h3>About exbug.bin and swtbug.bin</h3>

 <p>These memory images must each be exactly 64K bytes.
 They contain the
-initial memory image to be used by the simulator.
-I saved the images right at the point where the disk boot function is called so that EXORsim can immediately boot the DOS instead of going into the monitor.</p>
+initial memory image to be used by the simulator.</p>

 <p>swtbug.bin contains <a
 href="http://www.swtpc.com/mholley/swtbug/SWTBUG_Index.htm">SWTBUG</a> at